Motor Neurone Disease Clinical Pathways and Referral Network

 Palliative Care for Motor Neurone Disease

 Palliative Care services provide valuable input into symptom management for improved quality of life.
 There are many palliative care teams across metropolitan and rural South Australia.
-A referral to a local palliative care service is sometimes best made early in a person's disease process.
+A referral to a local palliative care service is sometimes best made early in a person's disease process to support with symptom management.

 When the focus becomes palliative and patients are thought to be in the final phase of life, their condition can deteriorate quickly.
 Additional supports may need to be mobilised rapidly, particularly if the patient wishes to die at home.